Project Estimation on Successful Projects

 That would help you a lot in estimating how fast I could run 10,000 metres next time out.
 If you then estimated that I could run it in 39 minutes next time you probably wouldn’t be very far out.

-With the information of how fast I had done the 10,000 metres it would be entirely possible to give a reasonable estimate of how fast I could run a 10,000 metres again.
-Without this information you are likely to be wildly out in your estimation of how fast I could run the next 10,000 meters I participated in.
+With the information of how fast I had done the 10,000 metres it would be entirely possible to do a reasonable project estimation of how fast I could run a 10,000 metres again.
+Without this information you are likely to be wildly out in your project estimation of how fast I could run the next 10,000 meters I participated in.

-And yet this is how computer projects are normally estimated.
+And yet this is how, in IT, project estimation normally works.
 Stupid isn’t it?

-The first thing that a new Project Manager must do is to find out how fast the company was previously in creating a system.
+The first thing that a new Project Manager must do, in project estimation, is to find out how fast the company was previously in creating a system.
 He or she should take a good example from a recent similarly sized project.

 The best way to measure the speed of a company in doing projects is to count the function points.
-It’s not a perfect way of estimating a system but it’s a lot better than the usual finger-in-the air method that is currently used.
+It’s not a perfect way of project estimation but it’s a lot better than the usual finger-in-the air method that is currently used.

 You will have been provided with the number of Man Days that the previous system took to implement.
 Once you have your Function Points counted, you can then divide the Man Days by Function Points to see how many Function Points were previously delivered per day.

-Once you have that information you can then use that to estimate the new project.
-You have the specification and so and count the expected Function Points.
+Once you have that information you can then use that for project estimation on the new project.
+You have the specification.
+So and count the expected Function Points.
 One problem that you have here is that as the system progresses the number of Function Points is likely to rise as functionality is added or reveals itself.

 What you should do here is to ask for a copy of the original specification at the start of the previous project before any functionality was added.
 If you count the function points in that you can then see how much the number of Function Points increased through the project.